TinkerTools/tinker9/doc/build2.md

     `true`, `on`, `1`.

 ### deterministic_force (NO DEFAULT)
 Flag to use deterministic force.
+There is no default value for this flag.
-By default this flag is not set, and will be enabled implicitly only by the debug build.
-This feature can be explcitly disabled by setting the flag to `false`, `off`, or `0`, and can be enabled by `true`, `on`, or `1`.
+This feature will be implicitly enabled by mixed and single precisions, but can be explicitly disabled by setting the flag to `false`, `off`, or `0`, and can be explicitly enabled by `true`, `on`, or `1`.

 ### build=build
 By default, Makefile can create a `build` directory in the current